BoazBD/Winner-Predictor/README.md

 The final deployed model outperformed all benchmarks in backtesting and continues to show strong performance in live prediction scenarios.

 ## How It Works
-1. **Real-Time Scraping:** Sports data, including the continuously updated odds, is scraped every 15 minutes from a betting website.
+1.  **Data Scraping:** Sports betting data, including odds, is scraped automatically every 15 minutes.
-2. **Automated ETL Processing:** The scraped data is immediately processed through our pipeline, where it undergoes cleaning, transformation, and loading into a data warehouse.
+2.  **Model Training:** A machine learning model (LSTM) has been trained on years of historical scraped data to learn prediction patterns.
-3. **Model Inference:** Our optimized LSTM model, trained on historical data, is queried in real-time with the latest odds data.
+3.  **Live Predictions:** The trained model runs continuously in production, analyzing the latest data to identify potentially profitable betting opportunities, which are then displayed on the website ([aisportbetter.com](https://aisportbetter.com)).

-All of these processes run continuously in production to ensure you always have access to the most current betting opportunities.
+All backend processes (scraping, ETL, inference, database) run continuously on AWS to ensure you always have access to the most current betting opportunities displayed on the GCP-hosted site.

 ---